TechnoConserve/light-control/README.md

 # light-control
-Controls my LED strip.
+Controls my LPD8806 LED strip.

+The whoshome.py script uses python3 which itself will run party.py using python2.7 since it makes use of the now deprecated RPi-LPD8806 library written for Python 2.

-Interacts closely with my home-control repository.
+Formerly interacted closely with my home-control repository.
+This latest re-write ignore the home-control library for now.

 # Setup